lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ~~~~
 {: #Fig-Localbitmap title='Bitmap'}

 The Bitmap, when transmitted, MUST be optimized in size to reduce the resulting frame size.
 The right-most bytes with all Bitmap bits set to 1 MUST NOT be transmitted.
 As the receiver knows the Bitmap size, it can reconstruct the original Bitmap without this optimization.
-In the example {{Fig-transmittedbitmap}}, the last 2 bytes of the Bitmap shown in {{Fig-Localbitmap}} comprise all bits set to 1, therefore, the last 2 bytes of the Bitmap are not sent.
+In the example shown in {{Fig-transmittedbitmap}}, the last 2 bytes of the Bitmap shown in {{Fig-Localbitmap}} comprise bits that are all set to 1, therefore they are not sent.

-In the last window, when checked bit C value is 1, it means that the received MIC matches the one computed by the receiver, and thus the Bitmap is not sent.
-Otherwise, the Bitmap needs to be sent after the C bit.
+In the last window, when the C bit value is 1, it means that the received MIC matches the one computed by the receiver, and thus the Bitmap is not sent.
+Otherwise, the Bitmap is sent after the C bit.
 Note that the introduction of a C bit may force to reduce the number of fragments in a window to allow the bitmap to fit in a frame.

 ~~~~